enk21/github-actions-example-terraform/README.md

   - `WORKSPACE_PREFIX`: The Terraform Workspace Prefix.
 Only enter the prefix.
 Terraform will automatically append the value of the `TF_WORKLOAD` environment variable that was set in the action when pushing the state to the Terraform cloud.
 This comes in handy when deploying to multiple branches as each branch will have its own workspace (hosting the state) within the Terraform Cloud.

 4. The file `/terraform/.terraformrc` must be included to allow Terraform to authenticate to their cloud service.
 No modification is necessary.
 The workflow will update the credentials during execution using the `sed` command on line 71.

+**To manually trigger the GitHub action:**

+1. From within the repository, click `Actions`.
+2. Click the `Deploy-To-Control-Plane` link under `Workflows`.
+3. Click the `Run workflow` pulldown button.
+4. Select the branch to use.
+5. Update the `Apply Terraform` button to `true` to apply the Terraform updates.
+6. Optionally, add the SHA of a specific to deploy.
+Leave empty to deploy the latest.
+7. Click `Run workflow`.

 ## Running Example Application